colonyos/colonies/docs/HADeployment.md

+# Introduction
+The Colonies server uses 3 internal ports.
+* The Etc client port (-etcdclientport) is used to by external clients to communicate with the Etcd server API.
+* The Etcd peer port (-etcdpeerport) is used for internal communication between Etcd servers.
+* The Relayport port (-relayport) is used for internal communication between Colonies servers.
+* The API port port (-port) exposes the Colonies API.

+Note: For security reasons, only API port should be exposed externally on the Internet.

 # Tutorial
 Start 3 terminals and run the following command.Note that you first need to setup a PostgreSQL database and export the following environmental variables.